Florian Pittiș

-Florian Pittiș (/ro/; 1943–2007) was a Romanian stage and television actor, theatre director, folk music singer, and radio producer.
+Florian Pittiș (/ro/; 4 October 1943– 5 August 2007) was a Romanian stage and television actor, theatre director, folk music singer, and radio producer.

 Biography

-Born in Bucharest, he attended the Gheorghe Lazăr High School in his native city.
+Born in Bucharest, Florian Pittis attended the Gheorghe Lazăr High School in his native city.
 He then studied at Politehnica University and graduated in 1966 from the Institute of Theatre and Film, class of Radu Beligan.
 As a young actor he was hired at one of the best theatres in Bucharest, the Bulandra Theatre, where he worked with directors such as Andrei Șerban, Liviu Ciulei, and Alexandru Tocilescu.
 In the early 1970s, he studied in Paris with the well-known mime artist, Marcel Marceau.

 In 1992, Pittiș was one of the founding members of the band Pasărea Colibri.
 In 1998, he became the director of Radio Romania Tineret, known as Radio3Net since 2004, the only Romanian radio station that broadcasts exclusively on the Internet.

-Great admirer of Bob Dylan, he had masterfully translated and adapted some of Dylan's songs: A Hard Rain's A-Gonna Fall, Death is Not the End, Don't Think Twice, It's All Right, Mr. Tambourine Man, Rainy Day Women#12 & 35, She Belongs to Me, Silvio.
+A great admirer of Bob Dylan, he had translated and adapted some of Dylan's songs: A Hard Rain's A-Gonna Fall, Death is Not the End, Don't Think Twice, It's All Right, Mr. Tambourine Man, Rainy Day Women#12 & 35, She Belongs to Me, Silvio.

-Pittiș had a very active life and he was loved both by his own generation and by the youth.
-Emblematic for his image was his long hair, his informal wear, and his habit of smoking "Carpați", a brand of filterless cigarettes.
-He was equally appreciated for his very particular voice, as a singer, on stage, and as a voice-over in television programs.
-He was called many superlative and admirative names such as "the prophet of the blue-jeans generation" and "the most beautiful voice in the Romanian theater".
+Emblematic for his long hair, informal wear, and habit of smoking "Carpați", a brand of filterless cigarettes.
+Pittis was appreciated for his very particular voice, as a singer, on stage, and as a voice-over in television programs.
+He was called "the prophet of the blue-jeans generation".

-In the Benelux and Norway he is remembered for his role as the Parrot in the 1976 Romanian-Soviet-French co-production children musical movie "Ma-ma", The English title of the movie was called "Rock'n Roll Wolf", it aired on Dutch Television in 1980, and it is known as "Med Grimm og Gru" in Norway, where the film first aired in 1983.
+In the Benelux and Norway he is remembered for his role as the Parrot in the 1976 Romanian-Soviet-French co-production children musical movie Ma-ma, The English title of the movie was called Rock'n Roll Wolf, it aired on Dutch television in 1980, and it is known as Med Grimm og Gru in Norway, where the film first aired in 1983.
 For being popular in his own country he received an offer from Walt Disney Pictures in 1993, and provides the voice of Winnie-the-Pooh for the Romanian version of the series, The New Adventures of Winnie the Pooh, being among the first actors in the country to dub a Disney series in Romanian.